FREE SHIPPING on orders over $65 International: over $250

 Yancha Tea History

-The request caused a significant collapse of the well-established tea industry of Fujian and consequently smaller tea farms started popping up higher up in the Wuyi Mountains.
+The request caused a significant collapse of the well-established tea industry of Fujian and consequently smaller tea farms started springing higher up in the Wuyi Mountains.
 These farms were mostly owned and tended to by Buddhist and Taoist monks who in turn discovered that letting the tea lightly oxidize before firing it created a new, darker, flavorful type of tea called Oolong.

 Compared to other types of Oolong tea, Wuyi Yancha is twisted into strips instead of being rolled.
 The tea is usually darker and smokier.